Arcopix/remoteShark/README.md

 # remoteShark
-A set of utilities allowing the user to automate collection of packet captures on a remote system which supports SSH and tcpdump (basically most Unix/Linux systems) directly into Wireshark.
+A set of utilities allowing the user to capture traffic in real-time from remote system which supports SSH and tcpdump (basically most Unix/Linux systems) into local Wireshark.

 ## Versions

+**Python**
+Full implementation of the utility in Python 3 with multi OS support.

 **Windows**

-_TBA_
+Initial/proof of concept version implemented in a simple BAT file

 **Linux**

-_TBA_
+Initial/proof of concept version implemented in a simple BASH file